TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: Numerical predictions for the azimuthal asymmetry

 The consequence of the $b_{T}$-broadening is that more damped oscillations of the $J_{0}$ Bessel function in $\Co[f_{1}^{g} \Delta]$ occur before the integrand becomes zero.
 Each additional oscillation in the integrand brings the convolution closer to zero and more oscillations fit in a given $b_{T}$-range when $q_T$ increases.
 Therefore, $\Co[f_{1}^{g} \Delta]$ with smaller $Q$ decreases faster.
 The situation is different for $\Co[wh_{1}^{\perp g} \Delta_{h}]$ that contains the $J_{2}$ Bessel function.
 This function starts its damped oscillation at zero and goes up.
 The consequence is that the $b_{T}$-integrals benefit from unsuppressed intermediate $b_{T}$ values.
 This results in a peak maximum before large $b_{T}$ oscillations will bring the convolution down toward zero in a similar way as for $\Co[f_{1}^{g} \Delta]$.
 This point is at smaller $q_{T}$ for smaller $Q$ taking into account the $b_{T}$-broadening of the Sudakov factors.
 Another crucial difference is that the envelope of $J_{2}$ tends slower toward zero than the $J_{0}$ one with increasing $b_{T}$.
 The consequence is that $\Co[wh_{1}^{\perp g} \Delta_{h}]$ falls slower than $\Co[f_{1}^{g} \Delta]$.
 Hence, $R$ and the azimuthal asymmetry, always grow with $q_{T}$, but more slowly for larger $Q$.
 In addition, as the large $b_{T}$ values in $\Co[wh_{1}^{\perp g} \Delta_{h}]$ are less suppressed than in $\Co[f_{1}^{g} \Delta]$, the azimuthal asymmetry and $\Co[wh_{1}^{\perp g} \Delta_{h}]$ are more sensitive to the changes in $S_{NP}$.

 Varying $x$ in the computations changes the convolutions.
 First, we notice that the overall magnitude of the convolutions is smaller for larger $x$, because the collinear gluon PDF is less prominent at larger $x$.
-On the other hand, the magnitude of $R$ does not change significantly in the range of chosen $x$ values.
+On the other hand, the magnitude of $R$ becomes higher for large $Q$, but lower for small $Q$ when increasing $x$ in the range of chosen values.
 Secondly, the shape of the perturbative TMD tails is different, in particular the $f_{1}^{g}$ tail is broader in $b_{T}$ for larger $x$.
-On top of that, the $B$-term in $S_{NP}$ is smaller, as can be seen in Table 1.
+On top of that, the $B$-term in $S_{NP}$ is smaller, as can be seen in Table \ref{table1}.
 Together, the broader $b_{T}$ integrands make these convolutions go faster to zero for larger $x$.
-Therefore, curves for $R$ and the azimuthal asymmetry become less straight and increase slower with increasing $q_{T}$, especially visible for larger $Q$ at $x=10^{-1}$.
+This explains the behavior of the magnitude of $R$ and that the azimuthal asymmetry become less straight at $x=10^{-1}$, especially visible for larger $Q$.